inalogy/adaptive-ssh-connector/README.md

 ```
 mvn clean install -DskipTests=True
 ```
-After successful build, you can find connector-adaptive-ssh.jar in target directory.
+After successful build, you can find connector-adaptive-ssh-{versionNumber}.jar in target directory where versionNumber is the number of the current release.

 ## TODO
 - Proper tests